 You may also love: Minimalist checklist for traveling with a baby

-How it held up over the year
+Update: How it held up after 8 months

-Update: I’ve had my Cake Maternity Rock Candy nursing bra for 8 months now and think that’s about the lifespan of the bra when worn as a primary nursing bra.
+I’ve had my Cake Maternity Rock Candy nursing bra for 8 months now and think that’s about the lifespan of the bra when worn as a primary nursing bra.
 It could have more life in it if the padding inside held up better, or had replaceable pads.

-It still fits tightly around my chest, and has not stretched out.
+It still fits tightly around my chest, and has not stretched out!
 This is the only nursing bra I’ve tried that I can say that about.
 I’m very happy with the lifespan of this bra and probably after 8 months of solid wear and washes it’s just time for another.

 On the down side, the removable padding has gotten a bit clumpy over time.
 This is in part that the padding actually has had the smooth layer come off of both sides of the pad, leaving just the thin foam pad so it is hard to lay smooth and flat in the bra now.